When Life Stops

 Our stories don’t go like we expect them to.
 We envision the plot leading in one direction (usually to a healthy, happy, prosperous place), but life places us in different scenes.
 Sometimes good ones.
 Sometimes not so good.

 Like the person on the bridge, sometimes stories seem to end too soon.
-We aren’t finished reading.
+We weren’t finished reading them.
 The ending is confusing.